 Las Vegas Personal Injury Lawyers

 The experienced Las Vegas personal injury attorneys at the Breyer Law Offices, P.C. know first-hand the severe emotional and financial burdens injured victims and their families shoulder in the aftermath of a traumatic incident.
 We will fight hard for your rights and strive to ensure that you are justly compensated for your losses.
-To obtain more information about pursuing your legal rights after an injury accident, please call us - (702) 380-8000.
+To obtain more information about pursuing your legal rights after an injury accident, please call us at (702) 380-8000.
 We are here to help you.

 With regard to personal injury claims, negligence refers to any type of careless or reckless behavior that contributes to an accident.
 An individual or entity is said to be negligent when they have a duty to act in a careful and/or competent manner, but fail to do so.
 For example, drivers have a duty to obey traffic devices.
 Motorists who ignore traffic control devices and speed limits are behaving negligently.
 Individuals and entities that are found negligent may be held financially responsible for the injuries they cause.

 After suffering an injury, you will have to file a demand letter to the insurance provider of the at-fault party.
 Once they receive the letter, the negotiation process will begin.
 During the first call, you will discuss with the insurance adjuster the key points of your case.
-The adjuster may make you a low settlement and you will have to decide whether to accept the offer or negotiate for something better.
+The adjuster may make you a low settlement offer and you will have to decide whether to accept the offer or negotiate for something better.

 It may take a quite a bit of time and effort to get to a number that you feel is fair.
 Do not jump at the first offer and make the adjuster justify his or her low offer.
 If you are offered a settlement that covers all of your current and future losses related to the accident, it may be advisable to get the settlement in writing.
 If, however, you are not getting the support you need, you may want to consider retaining the services of an experienced personal injury lawyer who has a successful track record fighting insurance companies on behalf of injured victims and their families.